dpobel/ForumPhp2013DemoBundle/README.md

-Demo bundle for the *eZ Publish : un CMS pour créer un site orienté contenu en 45 minutes* given at the Forum PHP 2013.
+Demo bundle for the *eZ Publish : un CMS pour créer un site orienté contenu en 45 minutes* talk given at the Forum PHP 2013.

 More info in: